 We’re also currently planning British Future’s programme of Party Conference events for the autumn.
 If you’d be interested in sponsoring or partnering with us at party conference, please contact Events and engagement manager Lucy Buckerfield at firstname.lastname@example.org.

-As ever, please don’t hesitate to get in touch if you’d like to discuss these or any other aspects of our work.
+And as ever, please don’t hesitate to get in touch if you’d like to discuss any other aspects of our work.